 We warmly welcome you all here this evening to Nulungu Chapel.
 We gather together in thanksgiving for our many successes as Year 12 graduating students, and pray that as we continue our lives beyond St Mary’s College, we go forth with listening hearts.
 Our theme for the Mass is Going Beyond, the same theme as our retreat held at the beginning of the year.
 During this retreat, we explored how God’s Word compels us to move beyond our own immediate needs and reach out to others, to go beyond the limitations we and others put on us, and strive to excel in all we do.
 Today is a day to acknowledge the times we have stretched ourselves and with faith, gone beyond what we thought was possible, to become the adults God intended us to be.
 We present our hopes, joys and plans for the future to the Lord.
 We thank God for all the blessings we have received during our time at St Mary’s College, and ask God to grant us the courage to continue building God’s Kingdom.

 Our graduating students will process in with our Mass celebrants Bishop Christopher, Monsignor Paul and Father Marcello.
-P, Here I Am to Worship.
+Please stand for the opening song, Here I Am to Worship.

 The entrance procession begins with the cross, the Graduating students, followed by Fr Marcello, Monsignor Paul and Bishop Christopher.